 - Practising gratitude.
 At Loch Legal we express our gratitude every Tuesday – also referred to as Gratituesday!
 Studies show that gratitude is positively correlated with happiness and overall better mental wellbeing – and it doesn’t cost a thing!
 I am constantly showing my appreciation and thanks to my team with lots of slobbery licks, a waggly tail and warm cuddles.

 - Flexible work hours will enable your team to maintain their life balance, leading to greater contentment and higher retention rates.
 I can’t control my enthusiasm when I see Katie sign off her computer at lunchtime and grab the ChuckIt for an afternoon of frolicking at the beach!

 - Eating a balanced diet including plenty of vegetables, protein and fruit.
 I am definitely an advocate for indulging in daily treats as well, but always in moderation.

 - Encouraging employees who are unwell to stay home and recover completely before returning to work.
 If an employee returns to work too early, it not only prolongs their recovery period but will also expose other co-workers to the bug.
 Regular puppy naps help me get back on track when I’m feeling run down.

 - A big part of feeling fulfilled in work and life is to continually educate and develop ourselves.
-Underpinning our value of ‘growth’ at KIN, is encouraging and empowering our people to pursue their dreams and goals by providing opportunities for self-reflection and professional and personal development.
+Underpinning our value of ‘growth’ at Loch Legal, is encouraging and empowering our people to pursue their dreams and goals by providing opportunities for self-reflection and professional and personal development.
 For me, learning new tricks each day (especially when treats are involved) leaves me feeling more accomplished and prouder of myself, especially when I am recognised by my peers.

 These are just some small things that you can encourage in your workplace, but will have an immediate impact on the productivity, involvement, and overall happiness of your team.